Kelly Allen started as a graduate surveyor at Colliers International in 2016 and then became a building surveyor at Faithorn Farrell Timms in 2017.

 He developed severe depression, which he describes “the most desperate period I have ever experienced”, and says: “After a relatively high-profile career in the City I went from being a highly paid investment agent to nothing in a matter of months.
 Simply existing was the goal.”

-He became an ambassador to “highlight the risk we all run in our frantic lives”, and says he hopes sharing his story may encourage other professionals to seek help before they hit rock bottom.
+He became an ambassador to “highlight the risk we all run in our frantic lives”, and hopes sharing his story may encourage other professionals to seek help before they hit rock bottom.

-Jordanne started with Savills in September 2016 in her first role in the property and construction industry as a Level 3 Apprentice studying with University College of Estate Management.
+Jordanne started with Savills in September 2016 in her first role in the property and construction industry as an apprentice studying with University College of Estate Management.

-Since then, Jordanne has progressed to Level 6 with Birmingham City University.
-In her role at Savills, she delivers a variety building & project consultancy services to a range of commercial and industrial client throughout the UK.
+Since then she has continued to progress and now delivers building and project consultancy services to commercial and industrial clients throughout the UK.

 Jordanne - My experience of counselling